Boost Process Visibility to Improve Operational Responsiveness

-- Manufacturing processes benefit from real time visibility into product quality and the proper operation of shop-floor machinery.
+- Manufacturing processes benefit from real-time visibility into product quality and the proper operation of shop-floor machinery.

-- Modern home security systems send alerts and video images to your cellphone to give you real-time information about fires, break-ins or any other mischief occurring on your property.
+- Modern home security systems send alerts and video images to your cell phone to give you real-time information about fires, break-ins or any other mischief occurring on your property.

 It's surprising that so many businesses still operate with insufficient business process visibility when today's workflow automation tools can provide greater process transparency that smoothes information flow and speeds up transactions.
 Process visibility accelerates decision-making and improves operational responsiveness.

 Operational responsiveness requires decision makers to have the tools and information required for the earliest possible intervention into unexpected upturns or downturns.
-It's about driving ever-improving efficiency, plugging profitability holes, and reducing risk - and it's essential to retaining competitive advantage in today's marketplace.
+It's about driving ever-improving efficiency, plugging profitability holes, and reducing risk - and it's essential to retain competitive advantage in today's marketplace.